Romeo & Juliet at the Garrick Theatre Review

 Romeo & Juliet – the title – seems to describe the split of the show.
 The first act was about Romeo and the second was about Juliet.
 There was a little imbalance throughout the show.

 The first half was very funny, unusually so.
 Even after the death of Mercutio, there was a modicum of humour.
 Yet the second act was dark and dreary.
-There were moments of pure menace from Lord Capulet who looked as though he would rape his own daughter at one moment!
+There were moments of pure menace from Lord Capulet who looked as though he would attack his own daughter at one moment!
 It’s terrifying.

 |Death Scene – spot the imagery…|